buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 Let's rerun the previous example and filter tests by ``pass``.
 Now we only see tests built with tagname ``pass`` and all remaining tests were ignored.

-.. program-output:: cat docgen/getting_started/building/combine_filter_tags_buildspec.txt
+.. command-output:: buildtest build  --tags pass --filter-tags pass -b tutorials/python-hello.yml

 The ``--filter-tags`` option can be appended multiple times to filter tests by multiple tags.
-If buildtest detects no tests were found when filtering tests by tag name then buildtest will report a message.
-In example below we see no buildspecs were found with tag name ``compile`` in the test.
+If buildtest detects no tests were found when filtering tests by tag name then buildtest will terminate with a message.

-.. program-output:: cat docgen/getting_started/building/filter_tags_nobuildspecs.txt

 You can combine ``--tags`` with ``--buildspec`` to discover buildspecs in a single command. buildtest will query tags and buildspecs independently and combine all discovered buildspecs together.

-.. program-output:: cat docgen/getting_started/building/combine_tags_buildspec.txt
+.. command-output:: buildtest build --tags pass --buildspec tutorials/python-hello.yml

 As you may see, there are several ways to build buildspecs with buildtest.
 Tags is great way to build a whole collection of tests if you don't know path to all the files.
 You can